Curried Celery and Potato Soup with Orzo –

 2. When they are sufficiently plump, put the veggies into a heavy saucepan, toss the excess water, and add the vegetable stock to the pan.

-3. Add the curry, turmeric, tarragon, and cumin and the optional orzo.
+3. Add the curry, turmeric, tarragon, cumin, and the orzo.
 Bring to a boil and simmer for about 30 minutes, or until the vegetables are fully cooked/soft.
 At this point, we ate it 'as is', rather than blend it, but you can blend it if you wish!

-4. Let it cool a bit and blend in small batches ... allow air to escape from the little hole in the lid so that the heat doesn't cause any explosive problems!
+4. Let it cool a bit and blend in small batches ... allow the air to escape from the little hole in the lid so that the heat doesn't cause any explosive problems!
 Just have your hand over that top little hole to catch any runaway splashes.
-Please understand, I am NOT saying "don't use the big lid," I'm saying don't use the "little clear plastic removable lid" which you use to add ingredients while the blender is running.
-I don't want this soup all over your kitchen!
-Just let the excess heat escape...

 5. Blend until smooth, about 45 - 60 seconds.